ipython-books/cookbook-2nd/chapter01_basic/README.md

 What are some of the main changes in the SciPy ecosystem since the first edition of this book, published in 2014?
 We give here a very brief selection.

-> TIP: Feel free to skip this section if you are new to the platform.
+> Feel free to skip this section if you are new to the platform.

 The last version of IPython at the time of writing is IPython 6.0, released in April 2017.
 It is the first version of IPython that is no longer compatible with Python 2.
 This decision allowed the developers to make the internal code simpler and to make better use of the new features of the language.